Skip to main content

 Bonds

 A bond is another investment tool that a corporation or the government usually uses.
-You provide money to the corporation or government, and then that entity pays back your investment plus a certain amount of interest (called the bond rate) once the bond has matured.
+You provide money to the corporation or government.
+Then, that entity pays back your investment plus a certain amount of interest (called the bond rate) once the bond has matured.

 The most common example of a bond is a U.S. savings bond.
 The federal government issues bonds as a way to generate income.
 State and local governments often use the same type of system as well.